sean-humpherys/6303-assignment-python-chapter3-starter/README.md

 GIT Commands:
 At the start of your coding session each day, you should issue the following command to verify you have the latest changes to the online-repository or to pull down any changes/comments made by the professor:
 '''
-git pull
+`git pull `
-git status   #Should see "Your branch is up to date with the 'origin/master', and "nothing to commit"
+`git status `  #Should see "Your branch is up to date with the 'origin/master', and "nothing to commit"
-'''

 At the end of each day (or after your class) you should run these commands to upload your changes to your online repository.
 The professor can see your changes:
 '''